ab08028/OtterExomeProject/scripts/scripts_20180521/data_processing/readme.md

+## Data Processing: Fastqs --> Genotypes
-These scripts take you through:
+### These scripts will take you through initial QC, the paleomix mapping pipeline, variant calling and filtering

 #### 0. initialSteps_setupQC: Initial directory setup, fastq download and QC